Heightened Scrutiny, Increased Risks With the Employee Retention Credit (ERC)

 Want to file an ERC claim?
 Know the essentials.

-The ERC is still a viable tax-savings tool you can use for your 2020 and 2021 business payroll tax returns.
-The deadline to file for an ERC claim is April 15, 2024, for a 2020 claim and April 15, 2025, for a 2021 claim.
+The ERC is still a viable tax-savings tool you can use for your 2021 business payroll tax returns.
+The deadline to file for a 2021 ERC claim is April 15, 2025.
+(Claims for the 2020 tax year were due April 15, 2024.)

 The first step in avoiding an ERC-triggered investigation is to know the rules.
-According to the IRS, most employers can claim the ERC for qualified wages paid between March 13, 2020, and Dec.
+According to the IRS, most employers could claim the ERC for qualified wages paid between March 13, 2020, and Dec.
 31, 2021.
 This claim must be on an original or amended employment tax return.
 However, you must meet one of the following scenarios:

 If you believe your business meets these requirements, be vigilant when choosing someone to help you file an ERC claim.
 Most will not specifically advertise this service, and they’ll tell you if you’re mistaken on whether you qualify.
 You should also request a thorough worksheet and description of why they believe you qualify and how they calculated the amount you’re due.
 The IRS has also created a questionnaire, Form 14242, to report firms engaging in ERC abuse.